NeKzor/autorender/README.md

 When deploying make sure that clients have checked the following:

-- The game can be launched from the terminal
-- Game updates are disabled
+- Successful benchmark with: `.\autorenderclient.exe benchmark`
 - Steam Overlay is disabled
 - Steam client is in offline mode
 - Operating system does not enter sleep mode
 - Operating system does not power off
 - Network connection is stable
-- There is nothing else that could interrupt the autorender client
+- There is nothing else that could interrupt the client

 ### Proxy Example with Nginx + Certbot